-The FDL Band's 2014 sandhill crane season was September 1 - November 30 in the 1854 and 1837 Ceded Territories of Minnesota.
+The FDL Band's 2015 sandhill crane season was September 1 - November 30 in the 1854 and 1837 Ceded Territories of Minnesota.
 There was no season on the FDL Reservation.
 The daily limit was 1 crane with no season or possession limit.
 A carcass tag was required before hunting and additional tags were possible following registration of a bird.
-Ninety-two FDL members requested crane tags.
+Eighty-four FDL members requested crane tags.
 One crane was registered from permit area 183 (Fig. 3).

-The 2014 sandhill crane season was September 1 - December 31.
+The 2015 sandhill crane season was September 1 - December 31 with a daily limit of 2.
 No carcass tags were required for cranes, but any birds harvested had to be registered.
 No FDL members registered cranes from either ceded territory.